monicaSPi/ExpenseInfo/README.md

 # Documentation

-You can find the Source code documents in the docs directory
+You can find the Source code documents in the ExpenseInfo/docs directory